URI Declaration Versus Use

 is a moon") is not sufficient to uniquely identify the intended

-resource, because there are many moons in the universe.
-However
+resource, because there are many moons.
+However M1.a and M1.b

 together are sufficient, at least for many purposes.
-By
+Beware that

 sufficient information for another purpose.
 Pat Hayes has several

 times pointed out that one application may require finer (or different)

 on the URI/identity issue or his IRW presentation "In

 Defense of Ambiguity".)
 Thus, P1 is a guideline -- not a hard

 Definition: A URI declaration page is an information resource whose primary